JakeOlsenDesign/jodportfolio/src/content/projects/cid-analytics.md

 fti: /assets/images/blog/cida-featured.webp
 image: /assets/images/blog/chris-orcutt-dmex6_oqi-u-unsplash-update.webp
 ---
-## Overview
-CID Analytics is the nation's leading provider of HOA due diligence services, empowering a new generation of homebuyers with critical insights into homeowner associations.
-With their flagship CIDA REPORT™ and proprietary CIDA SCORE™, they provide a comprehensive examination of an HOA's financial and administrative health.
-CID Analytics needed a brand refresh and a new website that not only reflected their mission but also streamlined the client's process of ordering a report and submitting documents.

 ## Challenges

 * Creating a Human-Centric Brand Identity: The brand needed to shift focus from just the homes to the people buying them, emphasizing trust and empowerment for first-time buyers and families.